Used Audi A3 e-tron buying guide

 September 2016: An updated A3 Sportback e-tron reaches showrooms.
 The key upgrade was the availability of Audi's 12.3-inch digital instrumentation display, known as Virtual Cockpit, which allows the driver to customise the display.
 There was also a redesigned navigation for the infotainment system, extra driver assistance systems, plus matrix LED headlights were now optional in place of the regular LED units.

 All A3 Sportback e-trons are the same mechanically, as they came only in six-speed S tronic automatic form, with an 8.8kWh battery pack to give a theoretical maximum range of 584 miles using petrol and electricity together.

-There's also only one trim level was available for the A3 e-tron from-new, but it came with a fairly generous amount of equipment.
-Buyers got 17-inch alloy wheels, navigation, an eight-speaker hi-fi with DAB, sports seats, dual-zone climate control and a multi-function steering wheel.
-Also included are powered windows front and rear, rear parking sensors, automatic headlights and wipers were also included on all models.
+Just one trim level was available for the A3 e-tron from-new, but it came with a fairly generous amount of equipment.
+Buyers got 17-inch alloy wheels, a navigation system, an eight-speaker hi-fi with DAB, sports seats, dual-zone climate control and a multi-function steering wheel.
+Powered windows front and rear, parking sensors, automatic headlights and wipers were also included on all models.

 The only standard colours were white, black and red, but there were 15 extra-cost metallic and pearlescent hues available including silver, red, blue, green, grey, black and white.
 Inside, all e-trons came with cloth trim, but leather or leather and Alcantara trim were offered for extra cash.

 Other extra-cost options included heated seats, electric lumbar adjustment and electric adjustment, all for the front seats only.
 Other options that you might want to home in on include a fixed panoramic glass roof, a Bang & Olufsen hi-fi, cruise control (with adaptive cruise control more money again), privacy glass, a rear parking camera and front parking sensors.